Listen to this episode now, on SoundCloud.

 Small Business Resources:

 If you enjoyed this episode, join us again next week when we chat with Angus Kidman, editor-in-chief at finder.com.au.
 He explains why technology has never been so important and how to find the right fit for you and your business.
 Be sure to check out all of our previous episodes for more small business tips, resources and insights.

 Got a topic you’d like to hear discussed?
 Or a business expert you admire and would like to hear from?
 Let us know in the comments below!

-The post Xero Gravity: Low cost marketing for small business success appeared first on Xero Blog.
+The post Xero Gravity: Conflict resolution tips for work (and life) appeared first on Xero Blog.